khavishbhundoo/obfsproxy-openvpn/README.md

 Wget has to be installed

-`yum install -y wget `

 # Installation

-You will need `wget` and root previleges to execute the script on your server
+You will need to have root previleges to execute the script on your server

 Run the following after having logined as a user with admin privileges to execute the script

-`wget https://raw.githubusercontent.com/khavishbhundoo/obfsproxy-openvpn/master/vpn.sh -O vpn.sh && sudo bash vpn.sh`
+`curl -O https://raw.githubusercontent.com/khavishbhundoo/obfsproxy-openvpn/master/vpn.sh -O vpn.sh && sudo bash vpn.sh`

 After the execution is complete , download the `scrambled-client.ovpn` file and reboot the server